So, you’re trying to learn about the different types of protein powder?

 While there are multiple factors at play, the amino acid composition of whey is a major part of what makes it a “powerhouse” of a protein.

-Whey vs. Other Protein Powder Alternatives?
+Whey vs. Other Types of Protein Powders?

 For whey protein, in particular, there’s a large population of scientific studies that have consistently shown the repeatable benefits of: